Coronavirus (COVID-19): Keep your premises safe with our new Temperature Screening and Density Control systems!

 Despite our preconceptions of burglars roaming around in the dark, a large percentage of break-ins actually happen during the day between 9 am and 5 pm.
 Think about it - during the day, you're at work, the kids are at school and the neighbours are probably out for the day too.

-While you might be thinking - "who in their right mind would rob a house in plain daylight?"
+While you might be thinking - "who in their right mind would rob a house in daylight?"
 It's actually a lot less suspicious for someone to be approaching or roaming around your house during the day.

 They could be a maintenance worker, a delivery driver or even a friend who's popping over to let the dog out.
 Some burglars have even been known to turn up in a disguise or with dog treats at the ready to make entering someone's home as easy as possible!